eisenzopf/redactomatic/README.md

 - phrase-column - Alternative to phrase-field.
 An integer column number (Default=0)

+The phrase-filename can be an absolute path, or a relative path.
+If it is a relative path then redactomatic will search relative to the path in the enviornment variable `REDACT_HOME` if it is set.  if it is not set then it will search relative to installation directory of redactomatic.py.

 This class uses regular expressions to implement that phrase match.
 It therefore also accepts the `flags `parameter.
 The `flags` parameter behaves as described for `redact.RedactorRegex`.

 This class is used by in the definition of the `_IGNORE_` entity redactor that can be found in the release file [data/ignore.yml](data/ignore.yml).
 Note that the special anonymizer class `anonymize.AnonRestoreEntityText` is used to restore this text again after redaction is completed.